 where we have defined

-\end{widetext} Here $f(k_1,k_2,\eta)$ is a function written in terms of the transfer function for the scalar modes as follows.
+Here $f(k_1,k_2,\eta)$ is a function written in terms of the transfer function for the scalar modes as follows:

-In the mass range of the PBHs of our interest, creation of scalar-induced GWs is terminated well before the equality time.
+In the mass range of the PBHs of our interest, creation of scalar-induced GWs is terminated well before matter-radiation equality time.
 After that the energy density of GWs decreases in proportion to $a^{-4}$.
-As a result the overall feature of the spectrum of $\Omega_{\mr{GW}}(f,\eta_0)$ today is well described by
+As a result the amplitude of the spectrum $\Omega_{\mr{GW}}(f,\eta_0)$ at the peak frequency $f_{\mr{GW}} \equiv k_p/(\pi\sqrt{3}a_0)$ today is given by